Accessibility

 Where the impact starts to show first

-that should be straightforward show unexpected .
+The first place it often appears is in .
+Journeys that should be straightforward show unexpected .
 Tasks take longer to complete.
-Certain groups of users struggle more than others, even if that is not immediately visible in the .
+Certain groups of users struggle more than others, even if that's not immediately visible in the .
 Support requests increase, often framed as confusion rather than accessibility, but rooted in the same underlying issues.

 Key takeaway